 As you know, modern vehicle electrical systems increasingly employ control modules to manage system functions.
 Your vehicle will employ several.
 Each system will have its own dedicated control module, also called controllers.

 Vehicle computers are known by several names and acronyms, and to make things even more exciting, manufacturers use their own names.
 But don’t let any of this confuse you; they all just control modules.
-Some of the common controller names include – Control modules, Controllers, Computer, CU, CM, Modules, and Microprocessor.
+Some of the common controller names include – Control modules, Controllers, Computers, CU, CM, Modules, and Microprocessors.

-To identify individual controllers, manufacturers generally use acronyms like PCM (Powertrain control module), ECM (Engine Control module), TCM (Transmission control module), BCM (Electronic brake control module) or EBM (Electronic brake module), or BCM (Body control module), some manufacturers call also called EIPCM (Instrument panel control module) you get the idea.
+To identify individual controllers, manufacturers generally use acronyms like PCM (Powertrain control module), ECM (Engine Control Module), TCM (Transmission control module), BCM (Electronic brake control module), or EBM (Electronic brake module), or BCM (Body control module), IPCM (Instrument panel control module) you get the idea.

 What does a controller do?

 I’m not going deep into the weeds here, I realize you simply want your OBD to connect, but a little background info is useful for later when we run some tests.

 As said, vehicles employ lots of controllers.
 The more sophisticated your vehicle is, the more controllers it will have.
 All modern vehicles, for example, will have an ABS brake system.
 This is a sophisticated system that only a computer can manage.

 The information is processed by the EBM, and action is taken according to its software parameters.